patrickfrey/mewa/doc/tutorial.md

 			end
 			altmatchstr = altmatchstr .. typedb:type_string(bm.type)
 		end
+		utils.errorMessage( node.line,
-		utils.errorMessage( node.line, "Ambiguous matches resolving callable with signature '%s', list of candidates: %s", typeDeclarationString( this, callable, args), altmatchstr) end end
+					"Ambiguous matches resolving callable '%s', candidates: %s", typeDeclarationString( this, callable, args), altmatchstr)
+	end
+end
 -- Retrieve and apply a callable in a specified context function applyCallable( node, this, callable, args)
 	local bestmatch,bestweight = findCallable( node, this, callable, args) if not bestweight then
-		io.stderr:write( "TRACE typedb:resolve_type\n" .. utils.getResolveTypeTrace( typedb, this.type, callable, tagmask_resolveType) .. "\n")
+		io.stderr:write( "TRACE typedb:resolve_type\n"
+				.. utils.getResolveTypeTrace( typedb, this.type, callable,
+						tagmask_resolveType) .. "\n")
-		utils.errorMessage( node.line, "Failed to find callable with signature '%s'", typeDeclarationString( this, callable, args)) end
+		utils.errorMessage( node.line, "Failed to find callable with signature '%s'", typeDeclarationString( this, callable, args))
+	end
-	local rt = getCallableBestMatch( node, bestmatch, bestweight, this, callable, args) if not rt then  utils.errorMessage( node.line, "Failed to match parameters to callable with signature '%s'", typeDeclarationString( this, callable, args)) end return rt end
+	local rt = getCallableBestMatch( node, bestmatch, bestweight, this, callable, args)
+	if not rt then
+		utils.errorMessage( node.line, "Failed to match parameters to callable '%s'", typeDeclarationString( this, callable, args))
+	end
+	return rt
+end
--- Try to retrieve a callable in a specified context, apply it and return its type/constructor pair if found, return nil if not function tryApplyCallable( node, this, callable, args)
+-- Try to retrieve a callable in a specified context, apply it and return its --   type/constructor pair, return nil if not found function tryApplyCallable( node, this, callable, args)
 	local bestmatch,bestweight = findCallable( node, this, callable, args) if bestweight then return getCallableBestMatch( node, bestmatch, bestweight) end